jlparkI/mix_T/README.md

 hyperparameters you select, the fitting process will automatically "choose" an appropriate number of clusters, so the number of components in this case acts as an upper bound.
-3) An infinite mixture of Student's t-distributions (i.e. a Dirichlet process).
+3) Modeling / clustering an infinite mixture of Student's t-distributions (i.e. a Dirichlet process).
 In practice, this model is fitted using some small modifications to the mean-field recipe and has some of the same advantages and limitations.